TomWagg/radius-valley/notes/hyak_and_slurm_commands.md

 ## SLURM commands

 DON'T EVER RUN ANY INTENSIVE CODE ON THE FIRST NODE YOU LOGIN ON.
-(Sorry for shouting, but the IT people will shout at you if you do it so )
+(Sorry for shouting, but the IT people will shout at you if you do it so ¯\\\_(ツ)_/¯).
+For reference this is because doing so will slow down the whole login node and no one else will be able to access Hyak!

 ### Interactive nodes